 When it came to prescribing powers, the Indian system got almost everything wrong.
 It concentrated powers at the Centre, farthest away from the people.
 It centralized them in one institution, Parliament, giving it supremacy.
 Since power consolidates when more than essential, this created an oligarchy.
 On the other hand, the Indian system diminished the powers of state governments, the organ closest to the people.
 Here, since power dissipates when it is less than sufficient, governance on the ground suffered.
 What made matters worse was that the parliamentary system’s design was ill suited to separate powers to begin with, because it didn’t have separate institutions.
 With no separation of institutions, the question of giving one power of encroachment over any other, in order to check or balance it, had no meaning.

 [Excerpt from Why India Needs the Presidential System by Bhanu Dhamija (HarperCollins, 2015)]

-The Economist just published another survey of experiments in psychology of power.
-Does Power Really Corrupt? finds that the question ‘whether powerful people behave better or worse than others’ continues to shake the world of experimental psychology.
-For experiments conclude over and over again that people in positions of power are not bad people.
-But that “too much power is bad for individuals, bad for society, bad for commerce.”
-In other words, if the system allows too much power it turns good people, and good societies, into bad.
+The Economist recently published another survey of experiments in psychology of power: Does Power Really Corrupt?
+It finds that the question “Whether powerful people behave better or worse than others?” continues to shake the world of experimental psychology.
+Over and over again, experiments conclude that people in positions of power are not bad people, but that “too much power is bad for individuals, bad for society, bad for commerce.”
+In short, if a system allows too much power, it turns good people and good societies into bad.